Classic Vegan Chocolate Chip Cookies

 The first step is to preheat your oven to 300F while you gather your ingredients.

-Grab a small mixing bowl and add the all-purpose flour, salt, and baking soda.
+Grab a small mixing bowl and start to add the dry ingredients: the flour, salt, and baking soda.
 Whisk that until it’s combined and put it aside.
 You’ll add this to the mixer last.

-Next, to finish the cookie dough, you’ll slowly add in the all-purpose flour/salt/baking soda mixture until everything is nice and combined.
+Next, to finish the cookie dough, you’ll slowly add in the flour mixture until everything is nice and combined.
 Then, stop your mixer and fold in your chocolate chips with a rubber spatula or spoon.

 Now, you have your cookie dough.
 Yay!

-Finally, you’ll drop your cookies on an ungreased (non-stick) cookie sheet.
-We actually have one dedicated JUST for cookies now, and that’s a practice I highly recommend.
+Finally, you’ll use spoons or a cookie scoop drop your cookies on an ungreased (non-stick) cookie sheet.
+We actually have a large baking sheet dedicated JUST for cookies now, and that’s a practice I highly recommend.

 These are the BEST vegan chocolate chip cookies.
 The recipe is easy to make with simple ingredients, using applesauce instead of eggs for a healthy swap.
 These chewy vegan cookies taste just like the ones you grew up making! #vegan #vegancookies #vegandessert #vegandessertrecipe #chocolatechipcookies #eggfree #dairyfree #chocolate #veganchocolate #vegan #veganbaking #holidaybaking

-When you make these classic cookies, let us know how it goes!
+When you make these chewy chocolate chip cookies, let us know how it goes!
 We love seeing how you’re using our recipes to kick ass in your own kitchen!

-You can rate the recipe and leave a comment below or tag us in your chocolate chip cookie photos on Instagram.
-If you’re not already following along, we’re @theplantpowercouple with the “the”.
+You can rate the recipe and leave a comment below or tag us in your delicious cookies photos on Instagram.
+If you’re not already following along, we’re @theplantpowerocuple with the “the”.

 And if you want to be sure you never miss a Plant Power Couple recipe, don’t forget to sign up for our email list!